BiomedicalMachineLearning/CAGE_Analysis/Enhancer_Analysis/README.md

 2) run R script enhancer.r to find enhancers (this script will use all .bw files in the working directory as input, make sure no redundant files are there)

-For step 1, you will need the bedGraphToBigWig tool, which can be downloaded here: http://hgdownload.soe.ucsc.edu/admin/exe/ And for step 2, you need to install CAGEfightR using: BiocManager::install('CAGEfightR')
+For step 1, you will need the bedGraphToBigWig tool, which can be downloaded here: http://hgdownload.soe.ucsc.edu/admin/exe/

+For step 2, you need to install CAGEfightR using: BiocManager::install('CAGEfightR')